mantisbt-plugins/Cloneproject/README.md

 - Select manage Plugins
 - Select Install behind Cloneproject
 - Click on Cloneprojecty to configure what to be copied as default (can be overridden )
+- Copy manage_proj_clone.php into the root of your mantis installation